idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 Notes:

 - MS Word files containing macros **.docm** are also handled via this filter (although the file type might need to be selected manually).
 - Hidden content is not imported into CafeTran, which can be an effective solution for filtering out content that you don't wish to translate.
 Just remember to unmask hidden content when done.
 You can also use the TransTools Word add-in to [Hide/Unhide Text](http://www.translatortools.net/word-hideunhide.html).
+- CafeTran filters out of the deleted text in Ms Word source documents with the track changes enabled.

 #### MS Word OCR (.docx/xml)